mircealungu/mircea/notes/thoughtstream.md

 #### Artificial Wisdom
 I recently developed a love for volleyball and I play in the lowest men's danish league.
 My role in the team, middle blocker, requires a lot of jumping, and my knee is starting to hurt a bit sometimes after a long match.
 I really wish that as a society we would prioritize much more working on artificial knees than artificial intelligence.
-But there’s not enough wisdom in Sillicon valley to realize that.
+But there’s not enough wisdom in Sillicon Valley to realize that.
 And unfortunately nobody is working on artificial wisdom either.

 #### My own short text and idea timeline

-Why not maintain my own timeline of silly little thoughts.
+Why not maintain my own timeline of silly little thoughts?
 I used to try to contribute my thoughts to Twitter.
-But that's a cacophony of everybody's thoughts.
-And Elon holds the button that turns craziness up and down.
-If somebody (why would they?) would want to read my thoughts, why should they go to Twitter, to see them interleaved with Bitcoin advertising and dancing cats?
-I'm too proud for that.
-My ideas deserve to stand apart from the twitter madness.
+But that's a cacophony of everything, thoughts, the most outrageous recent things, advertising in your face, and covert.
+And Elon holds the button that turns craziness up and down there too.